To educate, train, and mentor young officials (high school age minimum) as NBBA officials.

 In hopes of teaching these young persons about basketball officiating, we are trying to grow our sport with a new generation of sports officials.
 We also recognize that by encouraging these younger officials to learn the craft, they too will become better observers of the game as well as becoming better basketball players.

-Any high school aged person, with reasonable knowledge of the sport, playing experience of the sport, and passion to learn the sport of basketball.
-Usual age for our Junior Referee Program is grade 11 & 12 boys and girls.
+Any high-school or post-secondary aged person, with reasonable knowledge of basketball, playing experience, or a passion to learn the sport.
 Junior Referees must be at least two years older than the participants they are refereeing.

 Proper clothing as follows: